snijderlab/stitch/BatchFiles.md

 The value or values of K to be used.

-If multiple values are entered multiple runs are generated with all differen values of K.
+If multiple values are entered multiple runs are generated with all different values of K.

-For the range defnition some inner parameters are available. `Start` and `End` have to be defined.
+For the range definition some inner parameters are available. `Start` and `End` have to be defined.

 Inner parameter | Explanation | Default Value
 --- | --- | ---